XMR-D/Basic_Kernel/README.md

 Contact : guillaume.wantiez@epita.fr.

 Currently working on : Basic linux x86 kernel recoding / (32-bit i386).
-  (Advancement : Searching why the first intel isr "divide by 0" does not work).
+  (Advancement : found that the idt is not well initialized, offset = 0/limit = -1).

 Other projects :